Synthetixio/SIPs/content/srs/sr-1.md

 ## SR Formats and Templates

-SCCPs should be written in [markdown] format.
+SRs should be written in [markdown] format.
 Image files should be included in a subdirectory of the `assets` folder for that SR as follows: `assets/sr-X` (for sr **X**).
 When linking to an image in the SR, use relative links such as `../assets/sr-X/image.png`.

 ## SR Header Preamble